 Reappointed from 1 October 2018.
 Peta is a member of GPC’s Governance, Risk and Compliance Committee and People, Performance and Culture Committee respectively.

 Stewart Butel BSc, Graduate Diploma of Business, GAICD

 Stewart has over 40 years’ experience in the Australian resources industry.
 He joined Wesfarmers Limited in June 2000, was appointed Managing Director of Wesfarmers Resources in September 2006 and successfully led the company until his retirement in August 2016.
 Stewart has a strong track record in the Queensland Resources industry, having been President of Queensland Resources Council (QRC), the peak industry body for the resources industry in Queensland, and awarded the QRC Medal in 2016 for services to the sector.
 He was also the Chairman of the Australian Coal Association, and its low emissions technology fund ACALET.
 Stewart has held past board positions with organisations such as the Minerals Council of Australia, the Chamber of Mines and

 Energy, Western Australia, and the ASX-listed Duet Group.
 At present Stewart is a non-Executive Director of the ASX-listed Stanmore Coal Limited.

 Appointed 12 October 2017.
-Stewart is a member of GPC’s Finance, Investment and Audit Committee and Governance, Risk and Compliance Committee respectively.
+Stewart is a member of GPC’s Finance, Investment, Commercial and Audit Committee and Governance, Risk and Compliance Committee respectively.